Gary Cooper SuperStar – MovieActors.com

 Contrary to his screen image as a strong, silent, wholesome guy, he was a libertine, reputed to have had affairs with Clara Bow, Carole Lombard, Ingrid Bergman, Grace Kelly and Marlene Dietrich, plus Cecil Beaton also claimed to have had a love affair with him.
 All while he was married to Sandra Shaw from 1933 to his death, although they separated for three years after his affair with Patricia Neal.
 In spite of the fact that he was always thin, he had an enormous appetite, and ate huge quantities of eggs, steaks, chops, bacon and bread.

-In 1939, the Treasury Department announced he was the top U.S. wage earner at just under a half a million!
+In 1939, the Treasury Department announced he was the top U.S. wage earner at just under half a million dollars!

 MR. DEEDS GOES TO TOWN (36)

 LILAC TIME (1928)